fescobar96/Video-Background-Removal/README.md

 ![formula](https://render.githubusercontent.com/render/math?math=D(x%2Cy)%20%3D%20%7CI(x%2Cy)%20-%20B(x%2Cy)%7C)

-where d is blah blah blah

-D is absolute difference between image and background
+D is the absolute difference between an image I and background B.

 if we break the previous expression into its colors components, we get the following:
 $$